ePages-de/epages-devportal/beyond-essence/experience/compass.md

 ## How it all relates

-The essential experience describes the highest goals that the Commerce Cockpit strives for.
+The core describes the highest goals that the Commerce Cockpit strives for.
 As the control center for the merchants' online business, it is empowering, efficient, and customized at all times to focus on their individual success.

 This experience is embedded in an always prevailing, simple, and friendly working atmosphere.